The Bandwidth Theorem in Sparse Graphs: Preliminaries

 \begin{lemma}[Two-sided lower-regularity inheritance,~\cite{blowup}] For each $\et,\at>0$ there exist $\eps_0>0$ and $C >0$ such that for any $0<\eps<\eps_0$ and $0<p<1$, asymptotically almost surely $\Gamma=G_{n,p}$ has the following property.
 For any disjoint sets $X$ and $Y$ in $V(\Gamma)$ with $|X|,|Y|\ge C\max\{p^{-2},p^{-1}\log n\}$, and any subgraph $G$ of $\Gamma[X,Y]$ which is $(\eps,\at,p)_G$-lower-regular, there are at most $C\max\{p^{-2},p^{-1}\log (en/|X|)\}$ vertices $z \in V(\Gamma)$ such that $\big(X\cap N_\Gamma(z),Y\cap N_\Gamma(z)\big)$ is not $(\et,\at,p)_G$-lower-regular. \end{lemma}

-We close this section with two Chernoff bounds for random variables that follow a binomial (Theorem~\ref{thm:chernoff}) and a hypergeometric distribution (Theorem~\ref{thm:hypergeometric}), respectively, and the following useful observation.
+We close this section with some probabilistic tools.
+We start with the following useful observation.
 Roughly speaking, it states that a.a.s.~nearly all vertices in $G(n,p)$ have approximately the expected number of neighbours within large enough subsets.

 \begin{proposition}[] For each $\eps>0$ there exists a constant $C >0$ such that for every $0<p<1$ asymptotically almost surely $\Gamma=G(n,p)$ has the following properties.
 For any disjoint $X,Y\subset V(\Gamma)$ with $|X|\ge Cp^{-1}\log n$ and $|Y|\ge Cp^{-1}\log (en/|X|)$, we have $e(X,Y)=(1\pm\eps)p|X||Y|$ and $e(X)\le 2p|X|^2$.
 Furthermore, for every $X \subseteq V(\Gamma)$ with $|X| \geq C p^{-1} \log n$, the number of vertices $v \in V(\Gamma)$ with $\big||\NGa(v,X)| - p |X|\big| > \eps p |X|$ is at most $C p^{-1} \log (en/|X|)$. \end{proposition}